 You can view our listings here where we have over 40 used or refurbished injection moulding machines.

-If you wish to sell your machine you can place the advert here where it is free to make your listing and you only pay a small commission if we find you a buyer.
+If you wish to sell your machine you can place the advert here.

 You can also sell or buy used ancillaries, mould tools, extruders, robots, spare parts and surplus polymer.
 Visit here to see the categories.